lfit/itpol/protecting-code-integrity.md

 #### Annotated tags and tag signatures

 Git tags allow developers to mark specific commits in the history of each git repository.
-Tags can be lightweight that are more or less just a pointer at a specific commit, or they can be annotated, which becomes its own object in the git tree.
-An annotated tag object contains all of the following information:
+Tags can be "lightweight" -- more or less just a pointer at a specific commit, or they can be "annotated," which becomes its own object in the git tree.
+An annotated tag object contains all of the following
+information:

 - the checksum hash of the commit being tagged
 - the tag name
-- the information about the tagger (name, email, time of tagging)
+- information about the tagger (name, email, time of tagging)
 - the tag message

-A PGP-signed tag is simply an annotated tag with all these contents wrapped around in a PGP signature.
+A PGP-signed tag is simply an annotated tag with all these entries wrapped around in a PGP signature.
 When a developer signs their git tag, they effectively assure you of the following: